 William Wong: The “Sponge City” concept represents great potential for future urban development.
 When we pour concrete onto a large section of land, covering earth, we end up with a high risk of flooding.
 Water ends up overflowing drains or flooding neighborhoods.
 Using earth like a sponge to soak up and store the fallen water, we’re able to lower the risk of flooding and that’s very important for many cities.

 The relationship between man and nature is not only about ecology and sustainability, but it is also about spirit and mood.
 This is the culture and philosophy that has long existed in the history of this land and needs to be applied in the development of our future cities.”
-Ma Yansong stated in a press release.
+Ma Yansong of MAD Architects stated in a press release.